About Scott N. Gettinger

 We can help you or a loved one get in contact with Dr. Gettinger and find the treatment that's best for you.Get Started Today

 Gettinger’s medical practice was launched in 1999 when he graduated from medical school at the State University of New York at Brooklyn College.
 He later completed a consecutive residency and fellowship at the Beth-Israel Medical Center in New York City.
-He has served at Yale University since 2005 and is also an assistant professor of Medicine and Medical Oncology.See More Top Mesothelioma Doctors
+He has served at Yale Cancer Center since 2005 and is also an assistant professor of Medicine and Medical Oncology.See More Top Mesothelioma Doctors

 Gettinger’s 14 publications deal with targeted therapy, non-small cell lung cancer and novel forms of chemotherapy.
 His articles have appeared in the Journal of Clinical Oncology and Clinical Cancer Research, among other scientific publications.